JTP75/justbot/src/connection/README.md

 # Connection Module

-The connection module provides abstracted interfaces to external API services used by RustBot.
+The connection module provides abstracted interfaces to external API services used by Puetce.
 These clients handle authentication, request/response processing, and communication with third-party services.

 The key features are
 - **Async-first design** - All clients use Tokio for async operations